Are Changes In My Loved One Due To Symptoms Of Dementia?

 - Pets being neglected or overfed/underfed

-If your loved one is showing several of the above signs, it’s time to seek help from medical professionals.
-If additional assistance is needed for memory loss issues, you can begin researching various options to find the best fit for your family.
-At Longleaf Liberty Park, we’ll work with your family to determine if dementia care is the best option for the health, safety and future well-being of your loved one.
+If your loved one shows several signs of memory loss, it may be time to consult medical professionals for guidance and evaluation.
+Should additional care be needed, you can begin exploring the options available to find the best support for your family’s needs.
+At Longleaf Liberty Park, our team will work closely with your family to help determine whether dementia care is the right choice to ensure your loved one’s health, safety and overall well-being.